 Purpose:

-The purpose of the Development Charter is to advance the mission of the Education Foundation of Collier County – Champions For Learning (CFL) by ensuring the financial health and sustainability of CFL by guiding its fundraising efforts, cultivating donor and alumni relationships and promoting the mission.
+The purpose of the Development Charter is to advance the mission of the Education Foundation of Collier County – Champions For Learning (CFL) by ensuring the financial health and sustainability of CFL by guiding its fundraising strategies, cultivating donor and community relationships and promoting the mission.
+Fundraising, cultivation, recognition and educational events are managed by the Development team with support from the advisory Development Committees.

 Development Committees: